 To request a consultation, click on the Scan Requests link or email the SAIRF Staff

 Dedicated Animal Housing

 - In order to ensure and preserve the pathological integrity of the Biomedical Research Model Services (BRMS) facilities, investigators are required to transfer their animals to our general microimaging protocol (M005532).
-Users must complete an Animal Transfer Form and a Biohazard Intake Form for approval from BRMS before animals can be transported to our facility in WIMR.
+Users must complete an Animal Transfer Request and a Biohazard Intake Form for approval from BRMS before animals can be transported to our facility in WIMR.